-Imagine being unable to visit London just because you have a disability…..This is at the heart of what inspired AbleStay.
+The reality is many disabled people are unable to visit London simply because of accessibility …..this is at the heart of what inspired AbleStay.

-AbleStay would not have been possible without the very generous financial support from family and a few good friends.
-You know who you are and please know we are so very grateful.
-Without your support, we could not have purchased the first AbleStay house.
+AbleStay would not have been possible without the very generous financial support from family and good friends who understood our vision.
+Without their support we could not have purchased the first AbleStay house.
 Thank you for believing in our project.

-In November 2019, we received a post on our Facebook group, Accessible Holidays and Day Trips, set up to support the disabled community.
-Emma Moss (aka Mummy with MND) asked for recommendations where she and her husband could stay in London to include ceiling track hoist, a profiling bed and a fully accessible bathroom.
+In November 2019, we received a post on our Facebook group, Accessible Holidays and Day Trip.
+Emma Moss (aka Mummy with MND) asked for recommendations of where she and her family could stay in London to include ceiling track hoist, a profiling bed and a fully accessible bathroom.

-Most people think ‘accessible accommodation’ is a wider door and some grab rails, presuming that ‘one size fits all’, but this is simply NOT the case.
-Accessibility is SO much more than that, as many of you will know.
+Most think accessible accommodation is a wider door and some grab rails, presuming that ‘one size fits all’ but this is simply not the case.
+Accessibility is much, much more than that.

-Too often disabled people avoid travelling because it is simply ‘Just too difficult’, and it's like playing ‘Accessibility Roulette’, you never know what you're going to get - or even if you can fit your wheelchair through the front door!
-Why should disabled people miss out on the experiences that able-bodied people take for granted every single day?
+Too often disabled people avoid travelling because it is "just too difficult" and it is "accessibility roulette as you never know what you're going to get or even if you can fit your wheelchair through the door".
+Why should disabled people miss out on the experiences that non-disabled people take for granted every single day?

-The reality is there are ¼ million + people in the UK with complex physical disability (Cerebral Palsy, MND, Muscular Dystrophy, Stroke, Paralysis, Spinal Injuries etc) and nowhere for them (or their families) to stay in London.
-For able-bodied people there are over 165,000 hotel rooms and 72,000 self catering properties to choose from.
-Not one of these is what we (or Visit England) would class as fully accessible.
+The reality is there are ¼ million + people in the UK with complex physical disability (Cerebral Palsy, MND, Muscular Dystrophy, Spinal Muscular Atrophy, Brain Injury and Spinal Cord Injury etc) and there is nowhere suitable to stay in London.

 Hotel rooms - 165,000